moodle/devdocs/docs/guides/javascript/reactive/index.md

 ## Parts of a component

-- Implement components represent most of the work on building a reactive UI.
-In general, the Reactive Instance and the State Manager could be used as they are provided, and Mutations contain only the interactions with the server and the state.
-The components are where all the UI logic is implemented.
+_React Components_ represent most of the work on building a reactive UI.
+In general, the _Reactive Instance_ and the _State Manager_ can be used as they are provided, and Mutations contain only the interactions with the server and the state.
+The React Components are where all the UI logic is implemented.

 Components can do many things but, in general, they are not hard to implement because they are always structured in the same way and the BaseComponent class does all the hard part for us.
 There are only a few scenarios where a reactive component can be more complicated than a traditional JS undefined pattern code and, even in those cases, the maintainability is much better.